Geography

 Intent

-Our geography curriculum sparks curiosity about the world starting with pupils’ local environment and expanding to the global stage.
+Our Geography curriculum sparks curiosity about the world, teaching children about diverse places, people, and environments, and fostering an understanding of Earth's physical and human processes, helping them make sense of their surroundings and their role as informed global citizens.
 Using a question-led, research-based approach, children explore the physical and human features of different locations, comparing similarities and differences across countries and cultures.

 Through in-depth studies, pupils broaden their cultural understanding and develop key skills such as research, presentation, collaboration, analysis and clear communication.